epfl-ada/ada-2024-project-padawans/README.md

 # Methods
 ## Latent Dirichlet Allocation (LDA)
 Latent Dirichlet Allocation (LDA) is a probabilistic model that assumes each document contains a mixture of multiple hidden topics.
 Initially, LDA randomly assigns words to topics, kicking off a learning procedure.
-It then traverses through each word in each document, applying the formula in the source.
+It then traverses through each word in each document, applying the complex formula presented in the source.
 Through numerous iterations of this procedure, it eventually yields a set of topics.
 Rather than focusing on individual words, LDA identifies themes or topics that underlie the words in a collection of documents.
 It filters out words that are highly repetitive across documents, as they don't contribute to distinguishing the themes.

 The users must decide on the amount of topics present in the document as well as interpret what the topics are.